SilentGene/Bio-py/blast-wrapper/README.md

 - A custom function has been developed to take the place of the original `-max_target_seqs` option, since the latter one has been found to only generate the first hit, not the best hit.

 ## Tips
-If you happen to have a bunch of fasta files waiting for blast against a database, try to use the following bash command which will make your life simpler: (eg. In the fasta files directory, and all the query files have a suffix `.faa`)
+If you happen to have a bunch of fasta files waiting for blast against a single database, try out the following bash command to make your life simpler: (eg. you are in the fasta files directory, and all the query files have a suffix `.faa`)
 ```bash
 $ for f in *.faa; do python3 blast_wrapper.py -q $f -df data.faa; done
 ```

-You can use the script `blastout2fasta.py` provided along this blast wrapper to convert the output to `fasta` format.
+You can use the script `blastout2fasta.py` provided along with this blast wrapper to convert the output to `fasta` format.

 ```bash
 $ python3 blastout2fasta.py blast.out > blast_out.fa